ChaskinOnChain/expresso/README.md

 # Overview

 This project is a full-stack blogging platform that leverages the power of blockchain technology.
-The project combines a server-side API, a client-side React application, and a blockchain-based non-fungible token (NFT) contract.
+The project combines a server-side API, a client-side React application, and blockchain-based non-fungible token (NFT) contract and a way to donate to creators in Ethereum.

 ## Server-side API